YetiForceCompany/YetiForceCRM/README.md

 -	Changed the size of the 'Add record' icons
 -	Changed statuses in Assets and Calculations.
 -	Changed the license information.
+-	Changed the configuration of DAV.
+-	Changed the configuration of debugging.
 -	Expanded masking with new types of fields.
 -	Added a new template for the mail module.
 -	Added selects buttons for widgets.